Aviation Maintenance Technology AAS map

 The Aviation Maintenance Technology (AMT) program is designed to prepare students for FAA Airframe & Powerplant (A&P) maintenance certification and for employment in aviation maintenance careers.
 This includes Aircraft Maintenance, Aircraft Manufacturing, Commercial Aircraft Maintenance, Fire Bomber Maintenance, and EMS Helicopter and Airplane Maintenance.
 Currently, Boeing, Aerotek, Greenpoint, Life Flight, Aeroflite, Delta, Alaska Airlines, and Horizon Airlines are recruiting with sign on bonuses.

-Courses offer quality training to serious and motivated students through a structured competency-based curriculum provided by industry-experienced instructors.
-Instruction includes the basics of maintenance, servicing, inspection, repair, troubleshooting, and overhaul of aircraft airframes and powerplants.
-Students can become professional aviation maintenance technicians.
+Courses offer quality training to serious and motivated students through a structured and largely self-paced curriculum provided by industry-experienced instructors.
+Students will discover a variety of other pathways that their A&P certification can take them across more industries than just aviation.
 This degree also prepares students to pursue a 4-year Aviation Maintenance Management degree to become a Director of Maintenance for large operations.

 Certificate Options